aykutyardim/messaging-backend/README.md

 ---
 This API must be called by admin users.
 All requests should include an `Authorization` header that contains authorized **SUPER** user token in form of `Token <TOKEN_VALUE>`.

-*The credentials of initial super user created at compile time can be authenticated for token object.*
+*The credentials of initial super user

 > username: '**admin**'
 >password: '**123**'